-This vegan Butternut Squash Soup is healthy fall comfort food at its best.
+This vegan Butternut Squash Soup is healthy comfort food at its best.
 Loaded with flavour, this one-pot creamy squash soup is the best I’ve ever had!

 My family goes crazy over soups during the cold seasons and this creamy butternut squash soup is one of our absolute favourites.

 It’s quick, easy to make, LOADED with flavour, and calls for just 7 ingredients.

 I mean, what’s not to love?
 Keep reading to find out how easy and delicious this cosy fall soup really is!

 Some people think that cooking butternut squash takes forever.
 But trust me, it’s really not true.

 Preparing butternut squash is not difficult as it seems.
 I like to use a vegetable peeler to peel off the skin, and using a sharp knife, cut it into chunks (here’s a handy tutorial).